 When asked by the new contracting company, “May we ask why you have decided not to move forward with our company?”.
 I replied “Honestly?
 I am going to live my dream.”

 Look Mommy – I’m an Entrepreneur

 So today, I can officially say I’m an Entrepreneur.
 Whoa.
-I have been one for a few weeks now, but I still keep saying it over and over.
+I have been one for about a year now, but I still keep saying it over and over.

 It’s kind of hard to wrap my brain around it all.
 Even as I type this.
 Even as you are reading it.
 It took me many years to get here, but I think I needed those years.
 It’s all happening exactly how and when it was supposed to.

 I’m full of hope right now.
 I don’t have a set system in place to ensure a $10,000 month every month.
 What I have is determination.
 Over and over in my life, I have done things folks didn’t think I could do: homebirth, breastfeed, remote work, RV full-time, Unschool my kids, marry my best friend (this actually happened before all those other things), etc. Sometimes you gotta believe.
 I’m not saying I’m going to sit in a corner and believe that I am an entrepreneur and not do anything.
 What I’m saying is that I’m becoming, believing it before it happens, taking steps in that direction (write more, train, seek out work relationships, etc.), and then walking it all out.

 So, how can you become a working-aged RV Nomad?

 You might be reading this and thinking, well, that’s all great for you, but what about me?

 Well, what do you want to be doing?
 Write down what the perfect day would be for you?
 What does it look like?
 How does it make you feel?

 Start there.
 Feel it.
 See it.
 Believe it.